Best mild hybrid cars UK

 Closely rivalling the Qashqai, the Hyundai Tucson is a car that’s practical, comfortable and efficient.

-The engine is a 1.6-litre petrol unit that produces 180hp and is mated to a 48V battery.
 This makes this Hyundai very reliable and great for the school run or family weekend away, saving the planet and your wallet.

 There’s also the option between a manual or automatic gearbox, with some models getting all-wheel drive.
 So, if that’s important to you, it’s worth looking out for.